Basic First Model

 Results display of pressure difference and flow.

-You can select a flow path to see the pressure difference and flow rate displayed in the ribbon, as in Figure 12.
-These match the CONTAM-W model results.
+You can select a Flow Path to see the pressure difference (dP) and flow rate (flow0) displayed in the Properties panel, as in Figure 15.
+These match the ContamW model results.

-.The stair flow on the north side of the top stairwell has been selected.
+.The stair Flow Path on the north side of the top stairwell has been selected.

-Figure 12.
-The stair flow on the north side of the top stairwell has been selected.
+Figure 15.
+The stair Flow Path on the north side of the top stairwell has been selected.

 Tabular Display of Results